Online Bachelor’s in Social Work CurriculumOnline Bachelor’s in Social Work CurriculumOnline Bachelor’s in Social Work Curriculum

 The Bachelor’s in Social Work degree is not available to students living in American Samoa, Guam, Northern Mariana Islands, Puerto Rico, or the U.S Virgin Islands.
 Completion of all required coursework is not possible, which will prevent graduation and earning of the degree.
 This applies to all students regardless of address when they began the Bachelor’s in Social Work program.
 Graduation with the Bachelor’s in Social Work is not possible after moving to, relocating to, or while living in the above locations.

-The Social Work program is seeking accreditation through the Council on Social Work Education (CSWE).
-The program is currently in the Candidacy phase of the accreditation process (see https://cswe.org/Accreditation for more information about the accreditation process).
+The Social Work program is accredited through the Council on Social Work Education (CSWE).
+(See https://cswe.org/Accreditation for more information).

 The Social Work program does not grant social work course credit for life experience or previous work experience.